Posts by Paige:

 - My attitude will not depend upon whether administrators are doing their job.

 - My attitude will not depend upon whether everything is fair around me – life isn’t fair.
-It never will be.
+It

 I recently read an article (I’m sorry I don’t have the link handy) whereby a study was done that showed graduating high school students have no idea how to effectively search information.
 Part of the problem is that many teachers don’t know how to search.
 Here’s a great post that not only gives some tips for searching with Google but also a bunch of other Google uses.
 I use Google extensively and am always shocked when people pay for services that Google freely offrers for free… Continue reading